bevacqua/css/README.md

 }
 ```

-Just assign a class name to the element.
+Just assign a class name to the elements.

 ## Tag Names